 Welcome to Ally-Keys!

-Ally keys is a tool to help developers, testers or anyone to be more effective at accessibility testing.
-The idea
+Ally keys is a tool intended to help developers, testers or anyone to be more effective at accessibility testing.
+The idea is to promote an understanding of mobile phone

 - keyboard,